Frequently Asked Questions About ETFs and Retail Investors

 Leveraged ETFs seek to provide shareholders with magnified exposure to a particular stock, bond, or commodity index.
 Most leveraged ETFs attempt to magnify daily index returns by a multiple of two (2x) or three (3x).
 For example, if a given equity index rises 1 percent during the trading day, a 2x leveraged ETF tracking that benchmark will look to use a mix of stocks and derivative contracts (swaps and futures) to deliver shareholders a 2 percent return for that day.

 Inverse ETFs seek to produce the opposite return of a particular stock, bond, or commodity index.
 Some inverse ETFs may be leveraged to magnify performance.

 Leveraged and inverse ETFs are relatively specialized tools for investors and come with unique risks.
 Because of the effects of compounding, leveraged and inverse funds may return significantly more or less than their benchmarks over a period longer than one day.
 Shareholders, therefore, need to monitor investments in these funds on a daily basis.

 Professional financial advisers, such as full-service brokers or independent financial planners, play an important role for fund investors, including ETF shareholders.
-In 2011, half of all mutual fund shareholders indicated that they had ongoing relationships with financial advisers.
-ETF investors who work with these advisers should, as with any financial product, discuss ETF holdings with their financial advisers to ensure the advisers have a good understanding of the product, have done appropriate due diligence on the product, and have disclosed any incentive they might have to sell the product.
+ETF investors who work with these advisers should, as with any financial product, discuss ETF holdings to ensure the advisers have a good understanding of the product, have done appropriate due diligence on the product, and have disclosed any incentive they might have to sell the product.